lienkg/fcc-number-guessing-game/README.md

 # number-guessing-game
-freeCodeCamp Project (Relational Database Certification)
+This Number Guessing Game was built as part of the freeCodeCamp Relational Database Certification.